Kiriki-liszt/JS_Inflator/README.md

 Now comes in two GUIs.
 The new GUI is made by Twarch.

-Windows and Mac(Intel only).
+Windows and Mac(Intel tested, Apple silicons not tested).
+At least Xcode says - Standard Architectures (Apple Silicon, Intel) - $(ARCHS_STANDARD).
 Linux not compatible.
 This is my first attempt with VSTSDK & VSTGUI.
 Some codes might be inefficent...